 October 11, 2020

-Next week I’ll ship hats to Yreka and Peters Valley, and deal with medicare enrollment.
-I need to schedule a trip to the vet for routine vaccines, and check in with my doctor to let her know I have survived COVID-19 thus far.
+Next week I’ll ship hats to Yreka and Peters Valley.
+I need to check in with my doctor to let her know I have survived COVID-19 thus far.
 My tight chest has now mostly dissipated.
 Staying off the news cycle definitely helps with that.
 But like a lemming to the sea, once the show ended, I was back to scanning the news.

-Trump is now at a sixfold increase of his original rhetoric.
-He wants Biden, Hillary and Obama to be arrested.
+Trump continues to call for Biden, Hillary and Obama to be arrested.
 The transfer of power in January is going to be a bloodbath.
 His own party doesn’t seem to fully support him but is not reining him in either.
 I wonder if Pelosi’s 25th Amendment Commission will be on standby to remove him after the election in November.
 Pence would need to be on board with that as well as Trump’s doctors, who we now suspect were forced to sign NDAs at Walter Reed, like they did during the mystery hospitalization in November 2019.

 You’d think a virtual art show wouldn’t be much different from a regular WFH day, but I’m almost as exhausted as I would be had it been a physical show.
 Which at this point, I don’t think I am physically capable of doing.
-But I remember that I’ve been up since 4 AM.
-It’s now 7 PM and I’m ready to end my day.
-I’m asleep by 8:30 but awake again at midnight.
+I’ve been up since 4 AM.
+I’m asleep by 8:30 PM but awake again at midnight.
 Damn sleep cycle is all messed up.
 I answer emails and Facebook hat order queries until 2 AM.
 My first custom Kraken order comes through, with a 30% tip!

 October 13, 2020